srf85/ancient_arch_repo/README.md

 - `show()` — Open the prop kit UI window

 ## How to Run
+1. Copy this folder into your maya scripts folder (Documents > Maya > Scripts)
-1. Open Maya
+2. Open Maya
-2. Open Script Editor (Windows > General Editors > Script Editor)
+3. Open Script Editor (Windows > General Editors > Script Editor)
-3. Run the following in the Python tab:
+4. Run the following in the Python tab:

 import maya_ui
 maya_ui.show()